wp-plugins/google-analytics-dashboard-for-wp/trunk/readme.txt

 = 09.03.2014 - v4.2.12 =
 - refreshing charts when the time interval changes
 - saving last selection
+- minimizing requests by using same query serial for frontend and backend queries

 = 09.03.2014 - v4.2.11 =
 - added support for enhanced link attribution